lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 that illustrates pretty well how R's functional and metaprogramming capabilities translate to concise and expressive code.

-I wanted this system, (or *domain-specific language*, to be fancy) to satisfy four requisites:
+I wanted this system, (or, being fancy, *domain-specific language*) to satisfy four requisites:

 1. It must describe concisely all elementary functions from calculus, that is, anything that's built with polynomials, exponentials, logarithms and trigonometric functions.
 2. It must be able to manipulate them both symbolically and numerically.
-3. It can compute their derivatives symbolically.
+3. It must be able to compute their derivatives symbolically.
-4. Its symbolic expressions must be simple, whenever possible.
+4. The computed symbolic expressions must be simple, whenever possible.

-Let it be clear that I'm not a symbolic computation expert, so a system for real-world usage would probably need to implement a lot of optimations to the algorithms I use.
+Let it be clear that I'm not a symbolic computation expert, so a system for real-world use would probably need to implement a lot of optimizations to the algorithms I use.

 Let's get started, then.
 First, I'm going to need three packages: `purrr`, `lazyeval`, and `glue`, so install them if you do not have them installed yet.
 I'll explain the functions as I use them.

-The first tough detail is that I want functions to be *callable*, that is, that they can be evaluated directly using the traditional syntax: the function name, followed by a pair of parentheses enclosing its argument.
-At the same time, I need them to store additional data, such as an string representation, its derivative or its inverse.
-To do it, I'm gonna need to use R *attributes*.
+The first tough detail is that I want functions to be *callable*.
+In other words, I want them to be evaluated using the traditional function syntax: the function name followed by a pair of parentheses enclosing its argument.
+At the same time, I need them to store additional data, such as a string representation, its derivative or its inverse.
+To do it, I'm going to need R *attributes*.

 In R, every object can store data through attributes, setting them using `attr()`.
 To access them, you can use `attr()` itself or the operator `%@%` provided by `purrr`.
-This, I only need to take an ordinary mathematical function and add the data needed throught attributes.
+Thus, I only need to take an ordinary mathematical function and add the data needed through attributes.

-For convenience, I will also define `print` and `as.character` methods for the `symbolic` class so working with these functions become more pleasurable.
+For convenience, I also define `print` and `as.character` methods for the `symbolic` class, so working with these functions in an interactive environment becomes more pleasurable.
 Finally, I'm going to create a function for computing the n-th derivative of a function symbolically.

 ``` r